meltwater/tau/README.md

 All functions are curried and the argument order is reversed.
 Exceptions are documented below.

-- Acronyms follow normal camelcase rules are not uppercase, e.g., `DateTime.isInDST` is exported as `isInDst`.
+- Acronyms follow normal camelcase rules are and not uppercase, e.g., `DateTime.isInDST` is exported as `isInDst`.
-  These exceptions are not explicitly listed below.
+  These exceptions are not all explicitly listed below.
-- For instance methods, the last argument corresponds to the instance (`this`).
+- For instance methods, the last argument corresponds to the instance (`this`), e.g., `DateTime.fromMillis(0).toIso()` becomes `toIso(fromMillis(0))`.
 - Some names are changed to avoid conflicts.
 - Some signatures are changed for compatibility with the functional style.
-- Any function which takes options has a `*withOptions` variant which takes options as its first argument, and a normal variant with one less argument bound to the default options.
+- Any function which takes options has both a `*withOptions` variant which takes options as its first argument, and a normal variant with one less argument bound to the default options.
 - Some Luxon methods have arguments with default values.